eraclitux/salp/README.rst

 ==============

 - intercept **GitHub** ``push`` webhooks and send a digest to its channels of them
+- receive json messages on ``/message`` via authenticated POST and echoes them to Slack
 - fetch https://istheinternetonfire.com/ when asked

 Setup GitHub webhooks